You are what you eat.

 Nothing says “I love you” like a bouquet of flowers, but what more if it’s placed on a silver platter with your favorite food?

 Not only are they beautiful to look at, but they’re also organic (obviously) and healthy!
 These dishes have edible flowers that provide a unique taste, aroma, and a different look to your food.
-From salads to cakes (yes, it’s possible!), here are some of what you can try for yourselves for Valentine’s Day, and don’t forget to give your partner flowers, whether in hand or on a plate!
+From salads to cakes (yes, it’s possible!), here are some of what you can try for yourselves for Mother’s Day, and don’t forget to give your mom flowers, whether in hand or on a plate!

 Tahanan Bistro – Antipolo

-Tahanan Bistro is a casual but fine dining restaurant overlooking an expansive garden and a snapshot of the Manila skyline.
+Tahanan Bistro is a casual but fine-dining restaurant overlooking an expansive garden and a snapshot of the Manila skyline.
 It currently offers three different set menus: Aranga, Balayong, and Katmon.
 From the Balayong set menu, try the Baboy Damo and Liempo from the Katmon set menu.
 Read more here.

 Flossom Kitchen + Cafe – San Juan